-- For in-person classes, each credit earned requires 50 minutes of contact time during a regular 15-week semester.
-A typical 3-credit course requires 150 minutes per week of the semester, or a total of 2,250 minutes of contact time. - To be listed as a hybrid course, at least 25% of the contact time must be met online.
-The in-person contact time listed in the course schedule should be adjusted accordingly.
-Students are charged a Distance Education Fee for hybrid courses. - In online courses, the course material (e.g., synchronous lectures, video or written lectures, activities, discussions) should equal the number of contact hours that would be required in an in-person course.
-For a 3-credit class, students should complete 150 minutes of such work per week during a 15-week semester in order to meet minimum contact time.
-Students are charged a Distance Education Fee.
+To be listed in the class schedule as a hybrid course, at least 25% of the contact time must be met online.
+Students are charged a Distance Education Fee for hybrid and online courses.
+In online courses, the course material and activities (e.g., synchronous lectures, video or written lectures, activities, discussions) should equal the number of contact hours that would be required in an in-person course.